pouriamdr/sotcks-support-resistance-finder/README.md

 <h1>
 How to use script
 </h1>
-You can customize this script for your porpose, but by default this script runs from CLI.
+You can customize this script for your purpose, but by default this script runs from CLI.
 <br>
 Simply use this command in terminal: